St Paul's Cathedral: 2019 terrorist plot

-10 October 2019, Safiyya Amira Shaikh, a Muslim convert, was arrested following an MI5 and Metropolitan Police investigation.
-In September 2019, she had taken photos of the cathedral's interior.
+On 10 October 2019, Safiyya Amira Shaikh, a Muslim convert, was arrested following an MI5 and Metropolitan Police investigation.
+In September 2019, she had taken photographs of the cathedral's interior.
 While trying to radicalise others using the Telegram messaging software, she planned to attack the cathedral and other targets such as a hotel and a train station using explosives.
 Shaikh pleaded guilty and was sentenced to life imprisonment.

 National events

 The size and location of St Paul's has made it an ideal setting for Christian services marking great national events.
-The opportunity for long processions culminating in the dramatic approach up Ludgate Hill, the open area and steps at the west front, the great nave and the space under the dome are all well suited for ceremonial occasions.
-St Paul's can seat many more people than any other church in London, and in past centuries, the erection of temporary wooden galleries inside allowed for congregations exceding 10,000.
+The opportunity for long processions culminating in the dramatic approach up Ludgate Hill, the open area and steps at the west front, the great nave, and the space under the dome are all well-suited for ceremonial occasions.
+St Paul's can seat many more people than any other church in London, and in past centuries, the erection of temporary wooden galleries inside allowed for congregations exceeding 10,000.
 In 1935, the dean, Walter Matthews, wrote:

-National events attended by the royal family, government ministers and officers of state include national services of thanksgiving, state funerals and a royal wedding.
+National events attended by the royal family, government ministers, and officers of state include national services of thanksgiving, state funerals and a royal wedding.
 Some of the most notable examples are: